Li Xingxian

-Li Xingxian (李星贤; born 24 March 2005) is a Chinese footballer currently playing as a forward or midfielder for Henan FC.
+Li Xingxian (李星贤; born 24 March 2005) is a Chinese footballer currently playing as a forward or midfielder for Nantong Zhiyun, on loan from Henan FC.

 Club career

 Li Xingxian was promoted to the senior team of Guangzhou FC in 2021.
-He made his debut in a AFC Champions League game on 3 July 2021 against Kitchee SC in a 1-0 defeat.
+He made his debut in an AFC Champions League game on 3 July 2021 against Kitchee SC in a 1–0 defeat.
 He was given a run of games within the team as the club went through a turbulent period as Guangzhou's majority shareholder was in financial trouble and the club started to lose several key players.
 The team was relegated from the top-tier in the 2022 Chinese Super League campaign, ending their twelve-season stay in the top flight.
-Li remained with the team and go on to establish himself as a regular squad member within the club as he helped guide them to a twelfth placed finish.
+Li remained with the team and go on to establish himself as a regular squad member within the club as he helped guide them to a twelfth-placed finish.

 On 17 January 2025, Li signed with Chinese Super League club Henan FC.

+On 21 February 2026, Li was loan out to China League One club Nantong Zhiyun for the 2026 season.